pure-coder/pure-coder-AurigaTest/README.md

 Once it has finished change into pure-coder-AurigaTest directory and run "mvn spring-boot:run"

-On a different shell change directory into the 'app' of the project 'directory pure-coder-AurigaTest>app' and run "npm install"
+On a different shell change directory into the 'app' directory of the project 'directory should be pure-coder-AurigaTest>app' and run "npm install"

 Once that has finished run "npm start"